htrajan/ht-drawsteel/Ancestries/Revenant.md

 “Come on.”
 The braver of the three remaining thieves drew twin daggers.
 “She can't get all of us at—”

-Lady Filliamo made a broad gesture with her right hand and argent marks flared across the foreheads of all three thieves.
+Lady Filliamo made a broad gesture with her right hand and argent [[Mark|marks]] flared across the foreheads of all three thieves.
 A clatter of weapons hitting the floor.
 Three pairs of hands slowly rose in the air.

 “Good boys.
 Here, put these on.”
 She tossed three pairs of manacles on the floor.